How to visit Dry Tortugas National Park

 If one day in Dry Tortugas National Park is not enough, you can always camp there!

 There are eight campsites on Garden Key.
-All the campsites are available on a first-come, first-served basis.
-Therefore, you will need to make your camping reservation well in advance.
-I’m talking between 9 and 12 months in advance.
-This is a popular place to camp, and with good reason.
+All the campsites are available on a first-come, first-served basis so you will need to make your camping reservation well in advance.

 Each campsite has a picnic table and grills.
 In addition, there is an overflow area for extra campers.
 Everyone must share the picnic tables and grills in that area.